SoK: Critical Evaluation of Quantum Machine Learning for Adversarial Robustness: Taxonomy of Attack Models

-The first dimension-{\em access level}, captures the extent of the adversary’s visibility and control over the QML workflow, defining three canonical threat models: {\em black-box} (query-only and third-party data access), {\em gray-box} (partial visibility into intermediate artifacts such as encoded states or transpiled circuits), and {\em white-box} (full access to parameters, architecture, and hardware).
+To operationalize this framework, we decompose the adversarial landscape along three key dimensions--{\em the adversary’s level of access}, {\em the nature of the exploited mechanism} and {\em the phase of attack deployment (i.e., training or inference)}.
+The first dimension, {\em access level}, captures the extent of the adversary’s visibility and control over the QML workflow, defining three canonical threat models: {\em black-box} (i.e., query-only and third-party data access), {\em gray-box} (i.e., partial visibility into intermediate artifacts such as encoded states or transpiled circuits), and {\em white-box} (i.e., full access to parameters, architecture, and hardware).
 The second dimension distinguishes whether the attack leverages {\em classical-style manipulations} (e.g., data poisoning or gradient-based evasion) or {\em quantum-specific mechanisms} such as encoding interference, entanglement manipulation, or pulse-level perturbations.
+The third dimension, {\em phase of attack deployment}, distinguishes whether the attack targets the {\em training stage} (e.g., label-flipping, QUID\cite{Kundu-poisoning-2025}, and backdoor injection via quantum universal perturbations \cite{Zhao_2025_QUAP}) or the {\em inference stage} (e.g., FGSM, PGD \cite{lu2020quantum,west2023benchmarking}, and circuit-level backdoor attacks such as QTrojan \cite{chu2023qtrojan}), as each phase exposes different system artifacts to compromise and demands distinct defense strategies.

-This dual-dimensional framework provides a unified lens for comparing classical and quantum vulnerabilities, illustrating how QML both inherits and extends traditional ML threats while introducing fundamentally new attack surfaces arising from quantum computation.
+This three-dimensional framework provides a unified lens for comparing classical and quantum vulnerabilities, illustrating how QML both inherits and extends traditional ML threats while introducing fundamentally new attack surfaces arising from quantum computation.